CrIME IN ILLINOIS ONLINE HELP

 value under confrontational circumstances from the control, custody, or care of

-another person by force or threat of force or violence and/or by putting the
+another person by force or threat of force or violence and/or by putting the victim

-victim in fear of immediate harm
+in fear of immediate harm

-§ Aggravated Assault - An unlawful attack by one
+Assault - An unlawful

-person upon another wherein the offender uses a weapon or displays it in a
+attack by one person upon another wherein the offender uses a weapon or

-threatening manner, or the victim suffers obvious severe or aggravated bodily
+displays it in a threatening manner, or the victim suffers obvious severe or

-injury, severe laceration, or loss of consciousness
+possible internal injury, severe laceration, or loss of consciousness

-§ Simple Assault - An unlawful physical attack
+§ Simple Assault - An unlawful physical attack by one person upon

-by one person upon another where neither the offender displays a weapon, nor
+another where neither the offender displays a weapon, nor the victim suffers

-apparent broken bones, loss of teeth, possible internal injury, severe
+loss of teeth, possible internal injury, severe laceration, or loss of

-place another person in reasonable fear of bodily harm through the use of
+§ Intimidation - To unlawfully place another person in reasonable fear of bodily harm

-threatening words and/or other conduct but without displaying a weapon or
+through the use of threatening words and/or other conduct but without

-subjecting the victim to actual physical attack
+displaying a weapon or subjecting the victim to actual physical attack

 § Arson - To unlawfully and intentionally damage or attempt to